 Therefore, I expect a rash of tickets being issued by officers who will not be bothered ascertaining what use the motorist was making for his or her device.
 In fact, I was just emailed yesterday by a motorist who was issued a VTL 1225-d ticket for texting.
 However, he merely pushed the speaker button on his cell phone to hear a call while it was legally sitting on his console.

 Don’t be fooled by the lack of tickets being issued under the old texting and driving law.
 That law contained a major loophole (first identified by me in October 2009) which made it difficult to enforce.
 The new law fixes this issue and, in my opinion, will lead to rash of tickets.

 Another issue to be concerned about is GPS devices.
 While some newspapers have written that GPS devices are omitted from the new law, they do come within the reach of VTL 1225-d as a “handheld device with mobile data access” or as a “portable computing device”.
-If it is built into your vehicle, however, it is not a “handheld” or “portable” device and exempt from this law.
+If it is built into your vehicle or affixed to the surface of your vehicle, however, it is not a “handheld” or “portable” device and exempt from this law.